 Turning Digital: Keeping Your Business Afloat During a Crisis

-Digital Marketing COVID-19
+Digital Marketing During COVID 19

 The world feels like it’s on pause, but our adaptation to the digital world is thriving now more than ever before.
 COVID-19 has pushed up internet usage by 70% according to Forbes.
 Which is why now, more than ever the spotlight is being put on digital marketing during COVID 19.

 Brand Awareness – Every Business Needs It: